kinko7/kinko7/README.md

 I am a person with great common sense and joy because that is how I choose the way to live-.
 In my spare time I enjoy doing things in my house to improve it, decorating, gardering ... everything I do with my hands, I enjoy it a lot ...
 I also love cooking for my family and friends.-
 I worked as a Teacher, in Arts , I´m very pacient and always trying to help others to make their lives a little more pleasant and fun.-
+I will be very glad to hear from you for whatever you need!
+Thanks for reading me and have a great day!

 <h3 align="left">Connect with me:</h3>
 <p align="left">